 Starting from $59 per user/month, with a free 30-day trial | Visit the site

-10. Find great places to work from with...
-WorkFrom
+10. Find great places to WorkFrom

 Now that you're all set up and ready for remote working, you need to know which local spots will happily host you and your laptop for a few hours.
 WorkFrom is just the ticket.
 It lists all the best coffee shops, cafes, bars, coworking and alternative spaces to get work done.
-Simply become a member and start searching.
+Become a member and start searching.
 Handy if you're often in different cities around the world.

 Speaking of which, make sure you add WorldTimeBuddy to your box of tools – it's a convenient world clock, a time zone converter, and online meeting scheduler.